ClearAnatomics/ClearMap/README.md

 Please refer to our [documentation](https://clearanatomics.github.io/ClearMapDocumentation) on how to [install](https://clearanatomics.github.io/ClearMapDocumentation/html/installation.html) ClearMap.

-If the auto-installation scripts fail please use [Quick Install](#markdown-header-basic-install).
+If the auto-installation scripts fail please use [Basic Installation](#basic-installation).

 [Documentation](https://clearanatomics.github.io/ClearMapDocumentation)